×

 When we asked people what advice they would give someone preparing to move to Pembroke, they said:

 "Before moving to Pembroke, expats should know that the cost of living is quite high, with housing, groceries, and utilities being more expensive than in many other countries.
 The official language is English, but Portuguese is also widely spoken due to a large Portuguese community.
 The currency used is the Bermudian dollar, which is pegged to the US dollar, and US dollars are also widely accepted.
 Expats should be aware that Bermuda has a subtropical climate, with high humidity and temperatures that can reach up to 30 degrees Celsius in the summer.
 The island is also prone to hurricanes, particularly between June and November.
 In terms of transportation, cars are limited to one per household and there are restrictions on car sizes.
 Many residents use scooters or public transportation, which includes buses and ferries.
 Bermuda has a high standard of healthcare, but it can be expensive, so it's recommended to have comprehensive health insurance.
 The education system is based on the British model, with both public and private schools available.
 Expats should also know that Bermuda has strict customs regulations, particularly regarding the importation of plants, animals, and certain food products.
 Finally, Bermuda is known for its friendly and welcoming locals, beautiful beaches, and outdoor activities such as golf, sailing, and snorkeling.
-However, it's important to respect local customs and traditions, including dress codes which tend to be more formal than in other beach destinations," wrote a member in Pembroke.
+However, it's important to respect local customs and traditions, including dress codes which tend to be more formal than in other beach destinations," commented one expat who made the move to Pembroke.

 What is a typical expat home or apartment like in Pembroke?

 "A typical expat home or apartment in Pembroke is often a charming blend of traditional Bermudian architecture and modern amenities.
 These homes usually feature bright, pastel-colored exteriors with white, stepped roofs designed to collect rainwater.
 Inside, one can expect spacious, open-plan living areas with large windows that let in plenty of natural light and offer stunning views of the surrounding landscapes.
 The homes often have two or three bedrooms, with the master suite usually featuring an en-suite bathroom.
 The kitchens are typically modern and well-equipped, often with high-end appliances and ample counter space.
 Many homes also have a separate dining area, perfect for hosting dinner parties or family gatherings.
 Outdoor living is a big part of life in Bermuda, so many expat homes come with a private patio or garden, and sometimes even a pool.
 These outdoor spaces are often beautifully landscaped, providing a tranquil spot to relax and enjoy the island's pleasant climate.
 Despite their traditional appearance, these homes are usually equipped with modern conveniences such as air conditioning, high-speed internet, and cable TV.
 Some may also have a garage or off-street parking, which can be a significant advantage in Pembroke where parking can be limited.
 In terms of location, many expat homes in Pembroke are conveniently situated close to the capital city of Hamilton, providing easy access to shops, restaurants, and other amenities.
 Some homes may also be located near the coast, offering breathtaking ocean views.
-Overall, a typical expat home in Pembroke, Bermuda offers a comfortable and luxurious living experience, combining the charm of Bermudian architecture with the conveniences of modern living," remarked one expat living in Pembroke, Bermuda.
+Overall, a typical expat home in Pembroke, Bermuda offers a comfortable and luxurious living experience, combining the charm of Bermudian architecture with the conveniences of modern living," commented one expat who made the move to Pembroke.

 What is the average cost of housing in Pembroke?